wdlingit/rackj/walkthrough/Stringtie_short_reads.md

 AT1G01040.1     MSTRG.4
 ```

-The following R commands will do count matrix reading, table join, and the interaction term analysis.
+The following R commands will do count matrix reading, TMM normalization, table join, and the interaction term analysis.
 Note the code might be improved in some ways.
-For example, applying `voom` with some appropriate design so that logCMP values can be normalized differently.
+For example, applying `voom` with some appropriate design and/or method so that logCMP values can be normalized in some way you like.
 For another example, it is also possible to use DESeq2 to implement the interaction term idea.
+It is also possible to compute isform expressino ratio separately for each sample and then do the comparison on 6 ratios of the samples.
 ```
 Singularity> R